EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/organising_software_projects.md

 - {% tool 'fair-python-coockiecutter' %} is a command-line template tool that can help you set up a Python software project skeleton that uses modern state-of-the-art development tools and helps you follow best practices for code and metadata quality.
 It generates project directories from predefined templates and ensures consistency by scaffolding a standardised project layout, including folders like `src/` for code, `tests/` for tests (shown below), and configuration files such as `pyproject.toml`, `README`, and `.gitignore`.
 This is especially helpful for teams or when starting new software projects, as it reduces setup time and enforces best practices.
 -  {% tool "poetry" %} is a dependency and packaging manager that simplifies Python project management.
 It uses a single `pyproject.toml` file to declare dependencies, manage virtual environments, and handle versioning and publishing.
-In addition, Poetry will also create a new directory with the necessary structure for you if you are starting a new Python project from scratch.
+In addition, {% tool "poetry" %} will also create a new directory with the necessary structure for you if you are starting a new Python project from scratch.
-Poetry itself does not enforce a specific directory structure, but it encourages and works well with the "src layout" (shown below), which is a widely adopted best practice in modern Python development (as does {% tool 'fair-python-coockiecutter' %}).
+{% tool "poetry" %} itself does not enforce a specific directory structure, but it encourages and works well with the "src layout" (shown below), which is a widely adopted best practice in modern Python development (as does {% tool 'fair-python-coockiecutter' %}).

 ```
 project_name/